1974 Army Cadets football team

-The 1974 Army Cadets football team represented the United States Military Academy in the 1974 NCAA Division I football season.
+The 1974 Army Cadets football team represented the United States Military Academy as an independent during the 1974 NCAA Division I football season.
 In their first year under head coach Homer Smith, the Cadets compiled a 3–8 record and were outscored by their opponents by a combined total of 306 to 156.
 In the annual Army–Navy Game, the Cadets lost to the Midshipmen by a 19 to 0 score.

 No Army players were selected as first-team players on the 1974 College Football All-America Team.